neerajkumarc/yt-playlist-organiser/README.md

-# YouTube Playlist Organiser
+# AI YouTube Playlist Organiser

-A Next.js application that helps you organize and manage your YouTube playlists efficiently.
+A Next.js application that helps you organize and manage your YouTube playlists efficiently with AI.

 ## Features